Tips to keep your pet safe and help you avoid a trip to the veterinary emergency hospital

 If you witness your pet ingesting something he/she should not be, safely collect the materials involved.
 When seeking veterinary care, bring the product’s container with you, this can be helpful for veterinary professionals treating your pet.

 If you suspect a pet poisoning, it’s important to seek emergency veterinary care.
-If your family veterinarian is not available, we offer 24-hour emergency care at WestVet, no appointment is necessary, bring your pet day or night for immediate help.
+If your family veterinarian is not available, we would recommend contacting an emergency clinic.

 In addition, the ASPCA has an Animal Poison Control number, (888) 426-4435.
 Please note, they do charge a consultation fee.